 - Brown rice

 Magnesium is also essential for muscle performance and muscle recovery.
 Studies have shown magnesium reduces cortisol.
-For some extra magnesium benefits grab some Magnesium Bath Flakes for next time you bath.
+For some extra magnesium, benefits grab some Magnesium Bath Flakes for next time you bathe.

 Consume more Zinc